lfochamon/website/www/content/pages/prospective.md

 #### Why pursue your PhD here?

-At the &Eacute;cole Polytechnique (also known as X) and CMAP, you have access to a world-class research infrastructure and support, including high performance computing clusters.
+At the &Eacute;cole Polytechnique (also known as "X") and the CMAP, you have access to a world-class research infrastructure and support, including high performance computing clusters.
 You also have the opportunity&nbsp;(and means) to interact with leading scientists from a variety of fields; sit on seminars from noteworthy researchers from around the world; and attend major conferences.
 X is part of the [Institut Polytechnique de Paris](https://www.ip-paris.fr/), among the 50 best universities world-wide and #2 in France ([QS rank](https://www.topuniversities.com/universities/institut-polytechnique-de-paris)).
 Located on the Plateau de Saclay, it is surrounded by world-class institutions (such as INRIA, Telecom Paris, CentraleSup&eacute;lec, ENSAE, HEC), industrial research centers (such as Danone, Thales), and a vibrant start-up community.

 {#
 On the&nbsp;(not-less-important) logistic side, while France is known for its bureaucracy,